1jour1vin

 About the estate:

-Founded in 1750 and owned by Bollinger since 1999, this classic Beaune-based house has now fully established its identity and style.
-It rivals the best in the industry thanks to its precise and pure wines, both white and red.
-Vincent Avenel has taken the reins of the house, succeeding Gilles de Courcel, to whom we owe its revitalization.
-A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though it falls slightly short of previous vintages.
-We will wait to taste the 2020s in bottle to judge whether this great estate is moving in the right direction with its new team.
+Founded in 1750 and owned by Bollinger since 1999, this classic Beaune estate has now fully found its footing and developed its own style.
+It rivals the best thanks to its precise and pure wines, both white and red.
+Vincent Avenel has taken the reins of the estate, succeeding Gilles de Courcel, to whom we owe its revitalization.
+A state-of-the-art winemaking facility and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and during winemaking—explain the clarity of expression found across the estate’s broad range of wines up through the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though these are a notch below those of previous vintages.
+We’ll wait to taste the 2020s in bottle to judge whether this great estate is moving in the right direction with its new team.

 Burghound